Unbeaten Chiefs March Past 49ers, Lions Hand Vikings First Loss - UrduPoint

 Miami, (APP - UrduPoint / Pakistan Point News - 21st Oct, 2024) The Kansas City Chiefs remain as the last team in the NFL with an unbeaten record after an impressive 28-18 win at the San Francisco 49ers in their Super Bowl rematch on Sunday.

-The only other team who went into week seven unbeaten, the Minnesota Vikings, suffered their first loss of the season with a 31-29 loss to divisional rival Detroit.
+The only other team who went into week seven unbeaten, the Minnesota Vikings, suffered their first loss of the season falling 31-29 to divisional rival Detroit.

 Two rushing touchdowns from Kareem Hunt gave the Chiefs are 14-3 lead in the second quarter but the 49ers fought back when, after Mahomes threw an interception, San Francisco's Brock Purdy led a seven-play touchdown drive which ended with him running in the final yard.